cmaclaughlin/terraform-azurerm-avm-res-machinelearningservices-workspace/README.md

 ### <a name="input_create_compute_instance"></a> [create\_compute\_instance](#input\_create\_compute\_instance)

+Description: DEPRECATED.
+No compute instance is provisioned when `true`.
-Description: Specifies whether a compute instance should be created for the workspace to provision the managed vnet. **Due to the complexity of compute instances and to prevent setting precedent that compute provisioning will be included in this module, this will be deprecated in a future release.
+Specifies whether a compute instance should be created for the workspace to provision the managed vnet.

 Type: `bool`